Bacolor: Tourism

 The main landmark of the town is the San Guillermo Parish Church known as the 'sunken church', one of the structures that was half-buried by the lava flow from the eruption of Mount Pinatubo in 1991.
 The church has since been renovated and is currently operational and may be accessed through what were once the second floor windows, now converted into doorways.
 The sunken church and town of Bacolor served as the main production location of the 2009–2013 ABS-CBN religious-oriented television series May Bukas Pa from January 15, 2009 to February 5, 2010, with the show underwent two versions which are cut ABS-CBN from February 2, 2009 to the said date of February 2010 and extended Jeepney TV versions from March 11 to December 5, 2013.

 It also made appearances in various media before its prominent one on May Bukas Pa, such as the 1996 movie Istokwa, 2006 movie Summer Heat and 2008 movie Jay, and in the music video of the song Promise Me by J Brothers.
 The Shrine of Our Lady of Lourdes in Cabetican is also famous for its annual pilgrimage and barrio fiestas.

-Other notable landmarks in Bacolor include Memorial Kilometer Posts of the Bataan Death March along the Old National Road, the oldest trade school in Far East, the Don Honorio Ventura Technological State University; the Simón de Anda y Salazar monument at the town hall; monument to the Kapampangan writer and revolutionary leader Juan Crisostomo Soto (1867–1918); and Monument to Felix Galura Y Napao.
+Other notable landmarks in Bacolor include Memorial Kilometer Posts of the Bataan Death March along the Old National Road, the oldest trade school in Far East, the Pampanga State University; the Simón de Anda y Salazar monument at the town hall; monument to the Kapampangan writer and revolutionary leader Juan Crisostomo Soto (1867–1918); and Monument to Felix Galura Y Napao.

 Bacolor's festivals are the Feast of San Guillermo and Nuestra Senora del Santissimo Rosario (La Naval) which are celebrated every 10th day of February and 3rd Sunday of November, respectively.